RedisLabs/redislabs-docs/content/rc/cloud-integrations/aws-cloud-accounts/_index.md

 {{<image filename="images/rc/button-cloud-account-add.png" alt="Use the Add account button to save the details of your new cloud account." width="140px">}}{{< /image >}}

 Be sure to create the resources before adding the cloud account to your subscription, as they're used to verify access to the cloud account.
-The details can be saved oly after access is verified.
+The details can be saved only after access is verified.

 When problems occur, an information icon appears and the field is highlighted in red.
 When this happens, the icon includes a tooltip that explains the issue.